liip/LiipImagineBundle/CONTRIBUTING.md

 ## Feature request

 If you think a feature is missing, please report it or implement it.
-If you report it, describe the more precisely what you would like to see implemented.
+If you report it, describe precisely what you would like to see implemented.
 It would be nice if you can do some search before submitting it and link the resources to your description.